openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 Refer to  `Memory Map <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/mmap.rst>`_ for peripheral domain address of the SoC Controller.

 NOTE: Several of the SoC Controller CSR are volatile, meaning that their read value may be changed by the hardware.
-For example, writting the RX_SADDR CSR will set the address of the receive buffer pointer.
-As data is received, the hardware will update the value of the pointer to indicate the current address.
+For example, writting the RCFGFUN CSR will set the I/O port to be read.
+A subsequent read will return the configuration of the I/O port.
 As the name suggests, the value of non-volatile CSRs is not changed by the hardware.
 These CSRs retain the last value writen by software.
 A CSRs volatility is indicated by its "type".

-Details of CSR access type are explained here.
+Details of CSR access type are explained `here <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/mmap.html#csr-access-types>`_.

 INFO
 ^^^^